Overview

 WAM has discretionary authority as investment manager for the Private Fund as well as investment

-advisor to the Affiliated Funds.
-Investors are not permitted to place investment restrictions on the
+advisor to the Affiliated Funds and ETF.
+Investors are not permitted to place investment restrictions

-investment activity of the Private Fund or the Affiliated Funds.
+on the investment activity of the Private Fund or the Affiliated Funds and ETF.

 ITEM 17: VOTING CLIENT SECURITIES